Trade guide

 Current Trends:

-AI and analytics — Facial recognition, behavior analysis, and smart alerts
+AI and analytics — Facial recognition, behaviour analysis, and smart alerts

 4K and higher resolution — Ultra-high definition image quality